Read This Before Moving To & Living in Reno, NV! - The Definitive Guide

 Table of Contents

 Reno’s history begins before the town was established as a town, when the area was used as the main crossing point of the Truckee River, which flows west to east from Lake Tahoe to Pyramid Lake.
 The pass was used frequently as travelers traversed to the California gold rush of the late 1840s and ‘50s.
 This river crossing became instrumental in the creation of Reno’s mining and agriculture trade.
 As the economy became established, Reno was made an official town in 1868.

 The addition of the Central Pacific Railroad connection to the Union Pacific Railroad (forming the First Transcontinental Railroad) aided in the city’s ever-growing economy.
 Reno continued to grow and prosper as a business and agricultural center throughout the late 1800s.

-In 1926, the Reno Arch was erected (which still stands today as a proud historical monument) and was meant to promote the Transcontinental Highways Exposition of 1927.
+In 1926, the Reno Arch was erected and was meant to promote the Transcontinental Highways Exposition of 1927.
 Reno City Council decided to keep the arch as a permanent downtown gateway and prompted the citizens to come up with a slogan to stamp onto the giant arch.
 G.A.
 Burns of Sacramento came up with the prize-winning slogan of “Reno, the Biggest Little City in the World” and the slogan has stuck over the decades.